Bórd na Móna: Harvesting

 Peat was traditionally manually harvested by operating cutaway bogs.
 This method (still privately used today) consists of sods being vertically cut from the side face of a peat deposit.
 Technology was derived to mechanically cut and remove layers of peat from blanket bogs.
 Today, equipment is used to remove tonnes of peat each day at suitable times of year (rainfall is a significant variable in peat harvesting).
 Almost all the peat now harvested is milled peat, scraped from the surface of the bog by tractor-towed pin millers.
 The milled peat is ridged into small piles which are then transferred by harvesters into large piles running parallel along the bog.
 Railways are laid alongside each pile, the pile loaded into trains and the railway lifted and moved to the next pile.
 This is the 'Peco' method of working.
 A few bogs use the 'Haku' method whereby the milled peat is loaded into tractor-towed caterpillar-tracked trailers and deposited in a single heap at the edge of the bog adjacent to a railway line.
 Each year, the network of drainage ditches is deepened by a few inches before the next harvest.

-Bord na Móna has developed a number of products which were novel developments in their time.
-Today peat briquettes replace sods of raw peat as a domestic fuel.
-These briquettes consist of shredded peat, compressed to form a slow-burning, easily stored and transported fuel.
-The first peat briquette factory built by the Board, the Derrinlough briquette factory in Offaly opened in 1959 peat, financed with a loan of £500,000 from Guinness in 1957.
-Derrinlough, the last remaining briquette factory out of four in total closed in June 2023.
-Another product developed was peat moss, a combination of peat and soil for use in the garden – particularly in pot plants.
-The company also supplied peat to power stations of the Electricity Supply Board and its own power station Edenderry Power.The ESB stations have all closed as of 2021 and Edenderry transitioned to 100% biomass in December 2023, ending all peat use by the company.
+BnM has developed a number of products which were novel developments in their time.
+Peat briquettes largely replaced sods of raw peat as a domestic fuel.
+These briquettes consisted of shredded peat, compressed to form a slow-burning, easily stored and transported fuel.
+The first peat briquette factory built by the Board, the Derrinlough briquette factory in Offaly opened in 1959, was financed with a loan of £500,000 from Guinness in 1957.
+Derrinlough, the last remaining briquette factory, out of four in total, closed in June 2023.
+Another product developed was peat moss, a combination of peat and soil used in gardening, particularly for pot plants.
+The company also supplied peat to power stations of the Electricity Supply Board and its own power station, Edenderry Power.The ESB peat stations were all closed by 2021 and Edenderry Power transitioned to 100% biomass in December 2023, ending all peat use by the company.